 What does the Malicious Software Removal Tool do?

 The Microsoft Windows Malicious Software Removal Tool helps remove malicious software from your computers.
-This tool was first released for Windows XP, as it was not that secure.
+This tool was initially released for Windows XP, as it was not that secure.

 Microsoft regularly updates MSRT through Windows Updates every month.
 You can only use MSRT to remove some prevalent active (software running in the background) malicious software, and hence it should not be mistaken for a substitute for antivirus software.